WoodyloveLuger/FIR/README.md

 # FIR
  five-in-a-row
-this prgram used for test.
+this program used for test.
 It's funny!